-Here is the service you should be performing Yearly
+Here are the services you should be performing yearly

 Performing winterization service on your boat will save you hundreds of dollars in future repair bills!
-Plus, you will prolong your boat’s life, maintain the boat’s value and be sure your boat will be ready to go next season.
+Plus, you will prolong your boat’s life, maintain the boat’s value, and you will be sure your boat will be ready to go next season.

 Winterization Service Includes:

-- Stabilizing the fuel that remains in the tank
+- Stabilizing any remaining fuel in the tank

-- Circulating the stabilizer throughout the fuel system
+- Circulating a stabilizing agent throughout the fuel system

-- Fogging the cylinder (coats cylinder walls to prevent rust)
+- Fogging the cylinders (coats the cylinder walls to prevent rust)

-- Draining all water from the engine to prevent any possibility of freezing fill with anti freeze protect from freezing and prevent corrosion
+- Draining all water from the engine to prevent any possibility of freezing, then filling the system with anti freeze to protect from freezing and prevent corrosion

 Yearly Spring Service